Create Strong, Memorable Passwords

 - Does the system allow special characters like a space?

 - String the random words into a small sentence like "Desk happy computer."

 - Notice the capital and period at the end.
 Along with the spaces and length this makes for a strong and memorable password.

 - Password should be at least 8 characters long.

-- Password should contain at least one of each of the following: number, lowercase alphabet, uppercase alphabet, special character.
+- Password should contain at least most of the following: number, lowercase alphabet, uppercase alphabet, special character.